San Jose Earthquakes Logo

 San Jose Earthquakes Logo 2005-2007

-The ball on the logo symbolized the sun used in the city emblems.
-All words were printed in an artistic font: the letters had short sharp serifs and symmetric irregular edges.
-A curved line was drawn across the word “Earthquakes,” which symbolized a seismic wave.
+The ball on the logo symbolizes the sun, which is used in the emblems of cities.
+All words were printed in an artistic font: the letters had short, sharp serifs and symmetrical, uneven edges.
+An arched line was drawn through the word “Earthquakes,” symbolizing a seismic wave.

 2008 – 2013